BrunoBoehm/code-notes/ruby.md

 the_numbers.include?(6)   #=> false
 ```

-### Select, detect, reject
+### Search enumerators: .select, .detect, .reject
-When you evoke `#select on a collection, the return value will be a new array containing all the elements of the collection that cause the block passed to #select to return `true`.
+When you evoke `#select` on a collection, the return value will be a new array containing all the elements of the collection that cause the block passed to #select to return `true`.

 ```ruby
 [1,2,3,4,5].select do |number|